Roxanne Reid

 By Roxanne Reid

-You can also see the oldest vine in South Africa.
-It was planted in 1870 by Reverend Charles Murray and the single stem grew to a circumference of 3.1m before fungal rot set in.
+You can also see the second-oldest grape vine in South Africa (the oldest is in the Company’s Garden in Cape Town).
+The Graaff-Reinet one was planted in 1870 by Reverend Charles Murray and the single stem grew to a circumference of 3.1m before fungal rot set in.
 In 1983 the dead wood was removed to preserve the vine and now there’s a circle of separate stems.

 The Old Residency diagonally across the street from Reinet House houses the William Roe photo exhibition, a fascinating collection of late 19th century photographs.
 There are also collections of old cameras, gramophones, giant music boxes still in working order, and a roomful of historical guns.